K.J. Osborn Player Prop Bets for NFL Week 17 | Minnesota vs. Green Bay 1/2/2022

 - Osborn has seen the ball thrown his way eight times in the red zone this season, 11.3% of his team's 71 red zone pass attempts.

-- The Vikings have thrown the ball in 56.6% of their plays from scrimmage this year while staying on the ground 43.4% of the time.
-This offensive attack ranks 12th in the NFL in points scored.
+- The Vikings have run 56.6% passing plays and 43.4% rushing plays this season.
+They rank 12th in the NFL in scoring.

 - Click over to SISportsbook and find the latest player props and odds for Osborn's matchup with the Packers.